mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ---

 # General Debug, Testing, and Validation
+This section is just for geneal debug and testing, some sections may have their own debug, testing, validation, and measurement subsections.

 - What tools can you use to debug/test/validate stuff?
 - What is your approach to debug/test/validate something?
 - Design a system to test x.